Skip to content

 Can oral sex cause oral or throat cancers?

-Certain strains of HPV, transmitted through oral-genital contact, are associated with elevated risk of oropharyngeal (throat) cancers Chaturvedi AK et al., 2011.
-HPV vaccination and using protection can reduce risk.
+Certain strains of HPV, transmitted via oral-genital contact, are linked with increased risk of oropharyngeal cancers (Chaturvedi et al., 2011).
+HPV vaccination and the use of protection reduce this risk.

 Does using a condom or dental dam reduce pleasure for oral sex?